Communere/communere.github.io/_posts/2020-01-14-why-we-are-the-best-from-the-rest.md

   <figcaption style="text-align: center;">source: unsplash</figcaption>
 </figure>

-When it comes to choosing a Software Development As A Service company for your business, there are a number of choices available for Development and your products or services.
+When it comes to choosing a Software Development as a Service company for your business, there are a number of choices available for Development and your products or services.

-## Why choose remote Software Development As A Service (SDaaS)?
+## Why choose remote Software Development as a Service (SDaaS)?

 - It gives you the opportunity to tailor your technical projects with a London based programme Manager, allowing for changes to happen in real time
 - It allows you to have a project being worked on full time, on a remote basis with our team taking care of pension, salary and the conversations with the development team